HomehistoryMedieval toilets in castles

 medieval toilets

 From the interior, the toilet was set back in a recess or within a mural chamber.
-A short narrow passageway sometimes led to a toilet, often with a right-angle turn for greater privacy.
-Pairs of toilets, separated by a wall, were not uncommon and these might share the same waste chute.
-The chamber of the castle’s lord and the castle’s priest often had a private latrine including a chamber pot if needed which was an accessory everyone had.
+A short, narrow passageway sometimes led to a toilet, often with a right-angle turn for greater privacy.
+Pairs of toilets, separated by a wall, were not uncommon, and these might share the same waste chute.
+The chamber of the castle’s lord and the castle’s priest often had a private latrine, including a chamber pot if needed, which was an accessory everyone had.

 The toilet seat was made of a wooden bench covering the shaft hole in the masonry.
 The wood was usually cut with a rectangular or keyhole aperture.
-Hay, grass, or even moss were used as toilet paper.
+Hay, grass, or even moss was used as toilet paper.
 However, these toilets were also a dangerous place because hay might catch fire or people might fall into the shaft.

-In addition, some toilets had a window to let in the fresh air, which for the same reason was not shuttered like other windows of a castle.
+In addition, some toilets had a window to let in the fresh air, which, for the same reason, was not shuttered like other windows of a castle.
 The floor might have been scattered with rushes and aromatic herbs and flowers to deter vermin and offer a more pleasant fragrance.
-Walls were sometimes whitewashed with a coating of lime-plaster which maximized the light coming from the small window as well as killing off bacteria.
+Walls were sometimes whitewashed with a coating of lime plaster, which maximized the light coming from the small window as well as killing off bacteria.

 The toilet was cleaned either by a simple bucket of water thrown down the shaft or by diverting the wastewater from the kitchen sinks.
-More rarely, rainwater was diverted from gutters above the latrine which might also be collected into a cistern and then periodically opened to flush the toilet shaft.
+More rarely, rainwater was diverted from gutters above the latrine, which might also be collected into a cistern and then periodically opened to flush the toilet shaft.
 Because of the stink, it wasn’t uncommon to hang clothing near latrines since ammonia fumes helped to kill mites.

 medieval urinal

-Apparently, the concept of privacy and discretion came right from the noble toilets while common people used to use toilets in groups without problems, indeed, it was also an opportunity for sociability.
+Apparently, the concept of privacy and discretion came right from the noble toilets, while common people used to use toilets in groups without problems; indeed, it was also an opportunity for sociability.

 Source ancient.eu